 Back by popular demand, the Toe Jam Puppet Band.
 They performed this past summer at Heritage Museums and Gardens, and they are wonderful - lots of singing and dancing and, of course, amazing puppets.
 They will be performing at the Community Center at 1:00 PM and 2 PM.

-Brewster Bayside Skippers will be performing again this year at 3PM & 4PM in the Community Center Gym.
-Come watch this group of amazing jump ropers!
+Brewster Bayside Skippers will be performing again this year at 1PM at Community Center Gym and 3PM at Elementary School Gym.

 Cirque du Jour is bound to be hit at First Night Chatham.
 With a ringmaster, jugglers, live animals, clowns and trapeze artist, kids are going to love this circus.
 Catch them at